samtay/samtay.github.io/_drafts/refactoring-adventures.md

     (const $ wait a)
 {% endhighlight %}
-While the before and after code may look functionally the same, there is actually an important difference in behavior: exception handling.
+While the before and after code may look functionally the same, there is an important difference in behavior: exception handling.
 In my previous version, if `wait a` threw an exception, the animation would not be cleaned up!
 As the documentation for bracket explains, in the second version if `wait a` throws an exception, the animation clean up still